vic-cieslak/git-msg-unfck/README.md

 # 🧠 git-msg-unfck

-> If you're too lazy to write meaningful and useful commit messages while developing – this tool is for you.
+> I commit often, but writing proper messages slows me down or gets neglected..

 `git-msg-unfck` rewrites your recent Git commit messages by analyzing the diffs and generating clean, descriptive messages using AI models like Claude 3.5/3.7, GPT-4, DeepSeek, or your own local LLM.